fkarg/fkarg.github.io/_posts/2019-09-13-getting-things-done.md

 ## Coming Soon

-I have some more books I want to write about soon (I have some of them physically already, but not others):
+I have some more books I want to write about soon (I have some of them physically already, but not others).
+See my last post for this.

-- [ ] Will Pemble: Goal Boss
-- [ ] From Zero to One
-- [ ] Seven Habits of highly effective people
-- [ ] Mark Manson: Everything is f\*cked - A Book about Hope
-- [ ] Strategy Beyond the Hockey Stick: People, Probabilities, and Big Moves to Beat the Odds
-- [ ] Richard Rumelt: Good Strategy, Bad Strategy (though I've read that alreay, I should re-read it again at some point)
-- [ ] ...

 _Isn't it exciting, you can discover quite a few things by only thinking about them!_